svp893/Philip-Portfolio/final_project_SophiaPhilip.md

 <li> Prepare short presentation highlighting key data visualizations </li>
 <li> Finalize final project and presentation </li>
 <br>
+### Post-Critique Revisions
+After receiving feedback on my original plan.
+I will be reducing the amount of data visualizations I had planned to build, as shown in the Figma mock up.
+The group's critique was out of concern for limited time and ensuring that I was concise and did not overwhelm my site with data visualizations.
+I was planning to go into detail on spending behavior of mothers but will instead just focus on a more high level presentation of data.
+For the action items, I need to identify more clear next steps, such as opportunities to train to be a doula or ways to support increase maternal health spending through voting or advocacy.

  [Return to Portfolio](https://svp893.github.io/Philip-Portfolio/)